crcx/retroforth/doc/RETRO-Book.md

     : bar ... ['] foo ;     | :bar ... &foo ;
     s" hello world!"        | 'hello_world!

-If you are familiar with ColorForth, prefixes are a similar idea to colors, but can be defined by the user as normal words.
+If you are familiar with ColorForth, sigils are a similar idea to colors, but can be defined by the user as normal words.

 After doing this for quite a while I rather like it.
-I can see why Chuck Moore eventually went towards ColorForth as using color (or prefixes in my case) does simplify the implementation in many ways.
+I can see why Chuck Moore eventually went towards ColorForth as using color (or sigils in my case) does simplify the implementation in many ways.

 ## On The Kernel Wordset